+Forecast Change

-Forecast Q2 2007 Change Yr/Yr
+Q2 2007 Yr/Yr

-Capacity (ASMs in millions) 969 8%
+Capacity (ASMs in millions) 971 8%

 Fuel gallons (000,000) 15.6 18%

 Cost per ASM as reported on a GAAP basis (cents) 18.9 12%

-Less: Fuel cost per ASM (cents) 3.5 21%
+Less: Fuel cost per ASM (cents) 3.8 31 %

-Cost per ASM excluding fuel (cents) 15.4 10%
+Cost per ASM excluding fuel (cents) 15.1

-For Horizon, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ significantly from actual results.
+\ For Horizon, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ significantly from actual results.
 There are several factors impacting our estimates including, but not limited to, the volatility of fuel prices.
-Fuel cost per ASM above includes our estimate of raw fuel cost for the second quarter and the actual adjustments to our fuel hedging portfolio in April.
-See page 5 for additional information regarding fuel costs.
+Fuel cost per ASM above includes our estimate of raw fuel cost for the second quarter and the actual adjustments to our fuel hedging portfolio in April and May.
+See pages 5 and 6 for additional information regarding fuel costs.

 Horizon's cost per ASM includes the expected loss on the sublease of Q200 aircraft to a third party.
 We expect the loss will be approximately \$1.5 million per aircraft, which will be recorded when the aircraft leave our operating fleet.
 Currently, we expect to deliver three of the Q200s to the third party during the second quarter.
-The increase in Horizon's cost per ASM, excluding fuel, over prior forecasts of 14.8 cents is due primarily to higher wages, higher maintenance cost as a result of the timing of certain maintenance events, and a decrease in capacity dedicated to Frontier JetExpress.